 Before I go any further, let me explain what #1lineWed is.
-It (naturally) occurs every Wednesday, and is a place for any writer – professional, hobbyist, poet, novelist and anyone else who writes – to post a line (or many) from their work in progress.
-A theme is posted every Thursday by @RWAKissofDeath (the mystery/thriller arm of Romance Writers of America).
-All you have to do is find appropriate lines in your unpublished work and post them.
+It (naturally) occurs every Wednesday, and is a place for any writer – professional, hobbyist, poet, novelist and anyone else who writes – to post a line (defined as whatever fits in a tweet) from their work in progress.
+A theme is posted every week and all you have to do is find appropriate lines in your unpublished work and post them.
 That’s it!

 #1lineWed has two additional benefits that I never saw coming.
 If I post a line and it gets a good reception, I know it’s golden.
 If few or no people like it, I know it needs work (or maybe I just chose poorly – sometimes it’s hard for a line to do its job out of context).

 Second, it can be an eye-opener when I search my manuscript for themes: one recent theme was texture, and I found I used the word “soft” over 200 times in one manuscript.
 Believe me when I tell you, I cleaned that up quickly!

 But the BEST part is the writers’ community on Twitter.
 What a wonderful group of people!
 If you’ve got a cover reveal or a publication date coming up, they’ll cry “Bravo!”
 If you’re stuck in the third chapter of a new work, they’re there to cheer you on.
 Enter a contest and need support?
 These writers will have your back.
 And if you’re just plain having a bad day, someone‘s always willing to commiserate with you.